 |Image credit: Aimi Hobson|

 In a hidden garden in Bardon, the mischievous sprite Puck makes his return to the human realm to master the whiles of the WiFi, which is interfering with Fae magic.
-But things have changed since Puck last stumbled upon mortals…
+But things have changes since Puck last stumbled upon mortals…

 Written and directed by Art Green, the work centres around An Incident that occurred at a social media meetup and shows the dogpiling and abrupt escalation of harassment that can occur in the online space – perceived moral high grounds and shaming others for their problematic behaviour, the inaccurate twisting of words and stories that can easily become cemented as facts.
-The four lovers are torn apart by the competition for followers and online approval, reacting to news events and offering their opinions based on what will get the biggest reaction from the invisible online audience.
+The four loves are torn apart by the competition for followers and online approval, reacting to news events and offering their opinions based on what will get the biggest reaction from the invisible online audience.